Denis Ten: Detailed results

 Small medals for short programs and free skating awarded only at ISU Championships.

 Legacy

 On June 22, 2019, a memorial to Denis Ten was opened in Almaty.
 The two-meter bronze pedestal depicts one of the moments of the skater's final performance at the 2014 Olympic Games in Sochi.

+Debuting in 2019, the Denis Ten Memorial Challenge is an annual figure skating competition held in Kazakhstan and named in his honor.